Going to US Open Tennis in NYC: 2026 Guide

 Connect with your inner child and play a game of identifying as many landmarks as you possibly can.
 It’s unimaginably fun.
 Tickets are free.

 If your interest in sport extends beyond tennis, why not go see a baseball game at nearby Citi Field, home of the New York Mets?
-If you have down time around the first week of the 2023 US Open, the Mets will be playing at home a handful of times between August 26 and September 3.
 While there’s no telling how the Mets will perform on any given day, it’s sure to be a relaxing evening out against the backdrop of Citi Field which is a beautiful sportsground also in the Flushing neighbourhood.

 GET EXCITED.
 Wrapping up summer watching tennis in NYC is going to be such a blast!